India cbank gets no bids at special repo auction for mutual funds

 March 31 The following bids, mergers, acquisitions and disposals were reported by 2000 GMT on Friday:

-MUMBAI, Sept 16 The Reserve Bank of India said on Monday it did not get any bids at its special repo auction held at 10.25 percent under which banks borrow funds from the central bank to lend to mutual funds.
-(Reporting by Neha Dasgupta; Editing by Prateek Chatterjee)
+MUMBAI, July 23 The Reserve Bank of India said it did not receive any bids at its second consecutive special repo auction for mutual funds on Tuesday.

+The central bank is offering the special repo facility at the Marginal Standing Facility (MSF) interest rate of 10.25 percent.

+Last week, the RBI had said it would offer a total of 250 billion rupees ($4.18 billion) to banks for funding mutual funds through a special repo window to meet their liquidity needs.

 March 31 The following bids, mergers, acquisitions and disposals were reported by 2000 GMT on Friday: